sharonben/Airbnb_clone/README.md

 ![footer](https://user-images.githubusercontent.com/106098532/170195394-6d7982a5-db46-406e-bf57-0d8de15a4abe.PNG)

-airbnb WEB UI  clone

-A web app to represent the Airbnb Clone build with ReactJS
+A web app to represent the Airbnb Clone build with ReactJS.

-It's a WEB UI Clone using HTML, CSS, ReactJS.
+It's a WEB UI Clone made using HTML, CSS, ReactJS.
+I used functional component to create this project.
+React hooks such as use state, use effect and routes are used in this project.
+This project helped me to get a clear picture on the mapping and filtering of an array.Material UI is used to implement the icons in this website clone.
+This website clone is completely responsive in all devices.